Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E1A

 Memory Aid

-Real-World Application
+Real-World Example

 An amateur station aboard a US-registered vessel in international waters: Any FCC-issued amateur license (any class - Technician, General, or Extra) is sufficient for operation.
 You don't need a Marine Radio license, Aircraft endorsement, or Radiotelephone Operator Permit - any amateur license is sufficient.
 This is the licensing requirement.

-FCC Part 97.5Key Concepts
+Reference: FCC Part 97.5

-Amateur station, US-registered vessel, International waters, FCC amateur license
+Amateur station US-registered vessel International waters FCC amateur license

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E1A topic.